wujekbizon/nextjs-blog/data/bash-scripting.md

 ## 3. Setting up a simple website with scripts.

 Let's check the case whereas DevOps we need to set up website.
 Of course, we can do it manually, but we will be working on a sample use case where we need to execute a series of commands to set up a website.
 Instead of manually running each command, we will write a script to automate the process for us.
 Let's create a file 2_websitesetup.sh and edit using vim editor.
-Inside let's write step-by-step instructions to how we
+Inside let's write step-by-step instructions on how to set up the website.

 ```bash
 [root@scriptbox scripts]# vim 2_websitesetup.sh